The difference between a buyer journey and a customer journey

 Anyone who has invested the time mapping the end-to-end customer journey for their business will almost certainly have come across one simple revelation: it is not one journey, it’s two journeys.

 The buyer journey takes the audience from initial engagement through to purchase.
-The customer journey is what happens next, where you are seeking to create a great customer experience, generate loyalty and advocacy, and discover cross-sell and up-sell opportunities.
+The customer journey happens next, where you are seeking to create a great customer experience, generate loyalty and advocacy, and discover cross-sell and up-sell opportunities.

 The way they work, the journey structure, the content and channels, and the organisational structure to support the two journeys are significantly different.
-Together they form the end-to-end customer journey and from the customer’s point of view they should be seamless, contextually relevant and a fantastic experience.
+Together, they form the end-to-end customer journey and, from the customer’s point of view, they should be seamless, contextually relevant, and a fantastic experience.
 However, trying to treat them as a single journey is a mistake.

 The Buyer Journey

 In a typical organisation, the buyer journey is owned by marketing and sales.
-It maps every aspect of the audience engagement – be it paid, owned, earned or shared – and how your target audience progresses seamlessly from engagement through to consideration and purchase.
+It maps every aspect of the audience engagement–be it paid, owned, earned or shared–and how your target audience progresses seamlessly from engagement through to consideration and purchase.

-Typically businesses use the funnel technique to drive the audience towards a sale.
-However, when trying to map the buyer journey, using the funnel technique does not work as it is not the buyer’s actual journey.
+Typically, businesses use the funnel technique to drive the audience towards a sale.
+However, when trying to map the buyer journey, using the funnel technique does not work, as it is not the buyer’s actual journey.
 The funnel describes the activities you are going to undertake as a business to drive the buyers forward.
-From the buyer’s perspective that is not what they are thinking, feeling and doing as they make their buying journey.
+From the buyer’s perspective, that is not what they are thinking, feeling and doing as they make their buying journey.

-Therefore, to map the buyer journey you need to put yourself in the mindsets of the personas that you are targeting.
+Therefore, to map the buyer’s journey, you need to put yourself in the mindsets of the personas that you are targeting.
 You need to understand what they are actually considering at each stage of the journey and then make sure that you have the content that they will find contextually relevant, the channels to reach them at each stage, and the organisational and technological structure to smoothly progress the buyer from marketing through to sales.